• Skip to primary navigation

 ingredients needed to make za'atar pita chips

-• Za'atar spice: Za'atar is a common Middle Eastern spice and it varies by region.
-Za'atar is a blend of sesame seeds, sumac, and dried thyme.
+• Za'atar spice: Lebanese za'atar is a blend of sesame seeds, sumac, and dried thyme.
+Use any za'atar you have available.

 • Pita bread: Pita bread comes in varying thicknesses and diameters.
-I prefer to use thin pita bread, like this Lebanese pita bread shown in the photos.
-However, really any type of pita bread will work.
+I prefer thin pita bread, like the Lebanese pita bread shown in the photos.
+However, pita bread will work.
+Thick pita bread results in thicker chips.
+Repurpose leftover pita bread or stale pita bread for pita chips.

 How To Make Za'atar Pita Chips